Hugius/FabiEngine3D/doc/markdown/NETWORKING.md

 - You can portforward the server in your router settings on port `61205` for both TCP & UDP protocols.
 - There can be only 1 server running on the same machine.
 - You can set a maximum amount of clients that can connect to the server.
-- A server runs at the maximum update speed possible (it overrides the 144 ticks/second engine default).
+- A server runs at the maximum update speed possible (it overrides the default 144 updates per second).

 ### 1.2 Scripting